M66B/FairEmail/FAQ.md

 * Text-to-speech (sender and subject)
 * Automation (Tasker, etc)

+**Important**: permanent deletion is **irreversible**.
+Instead, consider to move messages to the trash folder and to set up auto deletion for the trash folder in the folder properties (long press the folder in the folder list of an account).

 If you want to forward a message, consider to use a *move* action instead.
 This will be more reliable than forwarding because forwarded messages might be considered as spam.